With Dual Diagnosis Treatment

 This page contains a directory of mental health treatment centers in Allen County, OH.
 Common mental health conditions that may be treated include depression, bipolar disease, eating disorders like anorexia and bulimia, ADHD, OCD, PTSD, personality disorders, dual diagnosis disorders including substance abuse, and more.
 This directory listing of mental health clinics in Allen County, Ohio may include residential mental health treatment centers, partial hospitalization programs (PHP), intensive outpatient programs (IOP) and other mental health facilities.

-Mercy Health St Ritas Medical Center Behavioral Services is a mental health clinic in Allen County, OH, located at 730 West Market Street, 45801.
-Mercy Health St Ritas Medical Center Behavioral Services provides hospital inpatient treatment, partial hospitalization/day treatment and outpatient treatment.
-Mercy Health St Ritas Medical Center Behavioral Services offers couples/family therapy, group therapy and individual psychotherapy to seniors 65 or older, young adults and adults.
+Mercy Health St Ritas Medical Center Behavioral Services is a mental health clinic in Allen County, Ohio, located at 730 West Market Street, 45801 zip code.
+Mercy Health St Ritas Medical Center Behavioral Services offers outpatient treatment, telemedicine/telehealth and hospital inpatient treatment.
+Mercy Health St Ritas Medical Center Behavioral Services provides group therapy, psychotropic medication and cognitive behavioral therapy to seniors 65 or older, young adults and adults.
 Mercy Health St Ritas Medical Center Behavioral Services also supports people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services offered at Mercy Health St Ritas Medical Center Behavioral Services include illness management and recovery, integrated primary care services and diet and exercise counseling.
+Some other services provided by Mercy Health St Ritas Medical Center Behavioral Services include family psychoeducation, intensive case management and integrated primary care services.

-Medical Somatic Services is a mental health treatment clinic in Allen County, Ohio, located at 799 South Main Street, 45804 zip code.
+Medical Somatic Services is a mental health facility in Allen County, OH, located at 799 South Main Street, 45804.
 Medical Somatic Services provides outpatient treatment and telemedicine/telehealth.
-Medical Somatic Services provides trauma therapy, group therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
-Additional services provided by Medical Somatic Services consist of supported employment, mentoring/peer support/consumer-run services and court-ordered outpatient treatment.
+Medical Somatic Services provides psychotropic medication, individual psychotherapy and group therapy to seniors 65 or older, adults and young adults.
+Some other services available at Medical Somatic Services include suicide prevention services, supported employment and court-ordered outpatient treatment.

 Residential mental health treatment is an intensive, live-in healthcare program designed to treat individuals with severe mental health issues.
 These facilities provide a structured environment where patients can receive comprehensive care, including therapy, medication management, and support services.
 Treatment plans are personalized to meet the unique needs of each patient, ensuring a holistic approach to mental health recovery.